gitbls/sdm/Docs/Disk-Encryption.md

 `sdm-cryptconfig` switches relevant for SSH are:

 * `--authorized-keys keyfile` &mdash; Specifies an SSH authorized_keys file to use in the initramfs.
 This is required with SSH, since there is no password authentication in initramfs
-* `--sshbash` &mdash; Leave bash enabled in the SSH session rather than switching to the captive `cryptroot-unlock`
+* `--sshbash` &mdash; Leave bash enabled in the SSH session rather than switching to the captive `cryptroot-unlock`.
+This is a security hole, so use for DEBUG ONLY.
 * `--sshport portnum` &mdash; Use the specified port rather than the Default 22
 * `--sshtimeout secs` &mdash; Use the specified timeout rather than the Default 300 seconds
 * `--unique-ssh` &mdash; Use a different SSH host key in the initramfs.
 The default is to use the host OS SSH key